corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 ok: [3.10.179.156]
 </pre>

-Now, for the "Create log folder" task, it says `ok` instead of `changed`.
 But why?
 Simply because the folder already exists (Ansible created it the first time you ran the playbook).

 So, Ansible checks the state of the folder before trying to create it.
 If the folder already exists, and has the correct permissions, it won't make any changes.
-Isn't that reassuring :-)
+Isn't that reassuring? 😊

 You can run the playbook just to check that everything is in the correct state, safe in the knowledge that it won't change anything that doesn't need changing.
-<br><br>

 **Step 8.** Write the rest of the playbook